eslint/rfcs/designs/2022-community-eslint-org/README.md

 This way we prevent that a repo can be destroyed from the org.

-We'll create a setup where we publish new versions of the package with `eslintbot`.
+We'll create a setup where we publish new versions of the package with `eslint-community-bot`.
 That way we can keep publishing new versions if someone would dissapear.

 The community core team would help maintain all repos, whereas people in specific teams would only help maintain these repositories.